 Communicate to fellow drivers when dropping off or picking up children.
-This will alert the drivers behind and they would approach your vehicle with caution.
+This will alert the drivers behind and they should approach your vehicle with caution.
 Using hazards will be quite helpful in such a situation.
-When changing lanes or turning use turn signals.
+When changing lanes or turning, use turn signals.

-9. If on alcohol, arrange for a taxi
+9. If drinking alcohol, arrange for a taxi

-If you are celebrating Halloween with alcohol, get a sober driver or arrange a taxi.
+If you are celebrating Halloween with alcohol, get a sober driver or arrange a taxi or Uber.
 Never drive under the influence of an intoxicating substance, Halloween or not.

 10. Inform law enforcement about drunk or unsafe driving

-If you see someone indulged in drunk or unsafe driving, report it.
+If you see someone driving intoxicated, report it.
 Don’t make the mistake of confronting them yourself.
-It is not your job, but of the police.
+It is not your job, that’s for the police.
 If possible, jot down the color and make/model of the violating vehicle.
-Helping the police nab the offenders is sureshot way of doing your bit for the society.
+Helping the police nab the offenders is sureshot way of doing your bit for society.

 Read More About: Halloween Safety Tips